Become a Trainer, Assessor or Facilitator

 Assessors

-Assessors are responsible for assessing participants once they have the skills and knowledge required.
+Assessors are responsible for assessing participants once they have been taught the skills and knowledge required.
+They determine each learner’s competency against the SLS Award e.g. Bronze Medallion, and any aligned national units of competency.

 FACILITATORS